opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 ## Slide 4: Sample Size Effects

+A short detour on sample size effects.

-Vertex degree is a classical statistic from the early days of the study of large graphs, scale-free graphs and preferential attachement.
+The vertex degree is a classical statistic from the early days of the study of large graphs, which tended to be scale-free graphs with preferential attachement.

-I don't think its useful, but reviewers clamor for this stuff.
+I don't think its useful in the present case, but reviewers clamor for this stuff because all the classical papers talk about it.

-It's Zipfian.
+You can see the graph is Zipfian.

-I have no intuition or theoretical explanation for why the exponent is -1.6
+I have no intuition or theoretical explanation for why the exponent, the slope, is -1.6

-One the left side are "words" that occur in only a handful of pairs.
+One the left side, at te top of the chart, are "words" that occur in only a handful of pairs.

 Dataset inspection reveals that it is junk.
-Bad punctuation, typos, bad quote segmentation, stray markup.
+Bad punctuation, typos, bad quote segmentation, stray HTML markup.

-If a typo occurs only once, then yes, it will be in very very few word-pairs.
+Basically, if a typo occurs only once, then yes, it will be in very very few word-pairs, which translates to having a vertex with a very low degree.
+Degree is just the number of other vertexes connected to it.

 Amazingly, almost 2/3rds of the dataset consists of this kind of junk!

 It eats up RAM!
-Stoarage!
+Storage!
 Yow!
+Data set trimming is not a bad idea.

+By comparison, the word "the", and punctuation, occur on the right right-hand side of this graph.
+The word "the", and punctuation, occur in a vast number of word pairs, and so have a very large degree.

 ------------

 ## Slide 5: MI Distribution

-That is, consider a vocabulary of 100K words, and then randomly, uniformly sample 1M word-pairs.
-This strongly under-samples all possible word pairs.
-The result would be a Gaussian centered at MI=0.
+The distribution of the mutual information is far more interesting.
+That is shown here.

+28 Million word pairs were observed.
+Agin, this is microscopic, compared to present-day large-language models.

+The distribution breaks down perfectly into the sum of two curves, and I do ean perfectly, its actually quite amazing.

+One is a gaussian, centered roughly at zero.
+The other is a log-normal curve.

+I've never seen this sort of data discussed before, so I don't know of any theory for it.
+However, I can offer a simple explanation.

+The gaussian centered at zero is entirely due to random sampling effects.  it is what you would get if you had a bag of words, and randomly sampled two (with replacement) out of that bag.
+Classic analytic combinatorics.
+The result is a Gaussian centered at MI=0.

-The rest is presumably "meaningful English Langauge correlation", but how do you tell which is which?
+The rest, the log-normal curve, is presumably "meaningful English Langauge correlation".

+But how do you tell which is which?

 Well, above an MI of 10, it really is "English".

-Between 2 and 10, its ... random junk?
-English?
+Between 2 and 10, its ... what?
+Maybe random junk?
+Maybe English?

+By the way, if you repeat this for Madarin Chinese, you get a more-or-less identical figure.

 ------------

 ## Slide 6: MST parsing

+So ... how to proceed.
+The next step was sketched out 25 years ago, Maximum Spanning Tree Parsing.
+Here, you take a sentence, consider all possible spanning trees on that sentence, and then pick the one with the highest total MI.

+The new thing, the innovation I am focused on is the jigsaws.

+Cut each edge in half, and label the endpoints.
+This results in a word with some connectors on it.
+This is the jigsaw.

+Elsewhere, these get called disjunts, because they are "disjoined" from other occurances.
+I'm still fishing for a good vocabulary for this stuff.
+My favorite today is "jigsaws".

+Anyway, count these.
+Do an MST parse of a large number of sentences, and count how often each jigsaw is observed.

+This gives you another set of pairs, another matrix.
+The columns of the matrix are words, the rows are connector-sequences.

+The matrix is rectangular, there are about 10 times more connector sequences than there are words.

 ------------

 ## Slide 7: Disjunct Dataset

-Skip this slide.
+I'm not going to talk about this slide.
+I'm going to skip it.

+It shows what happens when you trim away infrequent pairs.
-Notable: trim away pairs that are seen only once or twice, Trim away words that are seen 2 or 5 or 10 or fewer times.
+So, for example, trim away words that are seen only twice, or less than 5 or 10 times.
+Trim away matrix entries that are seen only once of twice.

-Strongly shrinks the dataset size.
+This strongly shrinks the dataset size.

+This trims away junk, typos in the dataset.But you have to be careful, as some of teh low-frequency stuff can be meainingful:

-Beside typos, these can also be meaningful:
+They can be
 * Geographical place names, used only a few times.
 * Product names, given names used only a few times.
 * Foreign-language loan words used only a few times.

 Trimming is dangerous.

+It reduces dataset size, but looking at the last row, timming lowers the overall MI gain.

+Perhaps the main thing to mote here is that the total MI is much much larger than that for word pairs.
+An MI of 9 or even 6 is much larger than the 1.5 seen for word pairs.
+We've acheived significant amplification gain.

+In radio electronics, the very first transistor after the antenna has a gain of about 2 to 3, this is comparable to the MI for word-pairs.
+The nex stage of a radio amplified can have a gain of 100 or 1000.
+That is what we are seeing here.
+There seems to be a real information amplification gain.

 ------------

 ## Slide 8: Disjunct MI

-Opaque.
+Here, I've raps the MI for the jigsaws, just as before.

+I don't see what what's going on here.
+The meaning is opaque. it's a bit of a mess.
+The various curves are for the different trim levels.

-Gets closder to being a Gaussian, the more strong trimmed it is.
+Gets closder to being a Gaussian, the more strongly trimmed it is.

 But not close enough to be "satsifying" in any way.